phalcon/documentation/docs/routing.md

 }
 ```

-To set this up, we just add the class to the `beforeMatch` call.
+To set this up, we add the class to the `beforeMatch` call.

 ```php
 <?php